KBerkeYilmaz/KBerkeYilmaz/README.md

 Welcome to my GitHub page!
 I am passionate about building sleek, efficient, and user-friendly web applications.
 I love learning new technologies and can develop methodologies to learn new stuff on the go.

-Currently I am trying to learn different design patterns to refine my approach to development.
+🌱 I'm learning system design to enhance my ability to architect and scale web applications effectively.
+I also work on animation libraries to hone my frontend skills.

 📫 How to reach me: [kberkeyilmaz@gmail.com](mailto:kberkeyilmaz@gmail.com)

 💡 I am eager to collaborate on projects that may help me grow as a developer.

-🌱 I'm learning system design to enhance my ability to architect and scale web applications effectively.
-I also work on animation libraries to hone my frontend skills.

 :pencil2: Currently working on [Team Random CRM App](https://www.teamrandom.dev/)